MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-pull-device-data.md

 # Pull device data in Connected Field Service

-There are several ways you can pull the most recent device data from your IoT connected devices into Connected Field Service.
+There are several ways you can pull the most recent device data from your Internet of Things (IoT) connected devices into Connected Field Service.
 When IoT alerts are triggered, device data is automatically pulled for the associated device.

 Check out the following video.